-Bottom line: The U.S. launched Explorer 1 59 years ago today.
-It led to the discovery of the Van Allen radiation belts, bands of charged particles trapped in the Earth’s magnetic field.
+Bottom line: The U.S. launched Explorer 1 on January 31, 1958.
+It was the first U.S. step into space and helped fuel the space race with Russia.
+It also led to the discovery of the Van Allen radiation belts, bands of charged particles trapped in the Earth’s magnetic field.

 Daniela Breitman - a Canadian writer, formerly with From Quarks to Quasars - is currently studying Applied Sciences with the goal of becoming an astrophysicist.
 An amateur photographer, she also loves writing and literature and is a huge science fiction fan.
 In fact, she's passionate about many things.